Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 3. Avocados Are Calorically Dense

-As most foods are high in fat, avocados are calorically dense.
-This means that the physical volume of the food is much lower than food high in carbs or protein.
-This can be problematic if you are not careful in considering your portion size as you can easily eat a high volume of calories without realizing it.
+This can be problematic if you are not careful in considering your portion size, as you can quickly eat a high volume of calories without realizing it.

 Check out other fat sources for bodybuilding: